 The collapse of the moral narrative of Western civilization; What does the story of “Epstein” say? – Mehr News agency RCO News Agency

-Why is the Epstein case important?
+Why is the Epstein case importa?

 The confusion of the moral narrative of the West

 However, Epstein and the evidence related to his case showed that this idealistic narrative may be far from reality in practice.
-When widespread violations and years of official neglect become official media, the question arises whether the Western legal and moral systems are really able to implement justice for everyone or whether these values remain more at the level of slogans.
+When widespread violations and years of official neglect become official media, the question arises whether the Western legal and moral systems are really able to impleme justice for everyone or whether these values remain more at the level of slogans.

 How scandals and structural gaps persist